 The green tea is an unoxidized, pure natural product that is only dried and heat-treated with steam, or with a short roasting, to close the leaf cells and thus prevent any oxidation process from beginning.
 If the leaves start to oxidize, it will change the taste of the tea.

 In China, a significant part of green tea production is still carried out by small producers, especially small top-level productions.

 The leaves are spread out on mats and lie a few hours in the sun before they are heated with steam or turned around quickly on large, wok-like plates.
 You use your hands to turn the leaves, and this process requires both speed and a lot of training.
 The leaf is still green, but not quite as powerful in color.
 The Chinese teas are often more dull in color compared to the Japanese green teas.

 A. C Perch’s Teashop sells many varieties of the green teas, all of which provide a unique taste experience.
 You can read more about the green tea and buy them online here.

 When you harvest white tea, you only pick the top, baby buds – just before they unfold into a real leaf.

 The leaf buds can only be picked a few times a year, and too much water during this period can destroy the harvest.
 The harvest often happens early in the morning, since the buds are still well protected from the sun at that time.

 After picking, the leaves are spread for drying.
-The drying period is different from the type of tea, but usually takes two to three days.
+The drying period is different from each type of tea, but usually takes two to three days.
 Especially weather and humidity play some important roles for the final result, as this type of tea is immensely fragile.
-In general, not much white tea is produced and it is particularly expensive because you only pick the middle top shot on the plant.
+In general, not much white tea is produced and it is particularly expensive because you only pick the middle top bud on the plant.